air-fitness-bw/backend/pull_request_template.md

 Please delete options that are not relevant.

 - [ ] Bug fix (non-breaking change which fixes an issue)
-- [x ] New feature (non-breaking change which adds functionality)
+- [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- [x ] This change requires a documentation update
+- [ ] This change requires a documentation update

 ## Change status
-- [x ] Complete, tested, ready to review and merge
+- [ ] Complete, tested, ready to review and merge
 - [ ] Complete, but not tested (may need new tests)
 - [ ] Incomplete/work-in-progress, PR is for discussion/feedback